cdurkin35/cdurkin35/README.md

 # 👋 Hi, I’m @cdurkin35

 ### About me:
-- I am a computer cngineering student in the Wertheim College of Engineering at the University of Florida.
+- I am a computer engineering student in the Wertheim College of Engineering at the University of Florida.
 - I have experience building projects with Python, C++, Java and JavaScript.

 ### Interests: